Borys Budka

-Memoir
+Life

-Budka is son of Józef and Maria.
-In 2002 he graduated Faculty of Law and Administration at the University of Silesia in Katowice.
-In 2007 Budka began practice as Legal Counsel.
+Budka is the son of Józef and Maria Budka.
+In 2002, he graduated Faculty of Law and Administration at the University of Silesia in Katowice.
+In 2007, Budka began practice as Legal Counsel.
 In 2011, at the University of Economics in Katowice, based on the Kwalifikacje pracownicze w stosunku pracy, he obtained a PhD in economics with a specialization in employment policy.
-Since graduation, he has been working as an academic teacher at the Department of Law at the Faculty of Finance and Insurance of the University of Economics.
+After graduation, he worked as an academic teacher at the Department of Law at the Faculty of Finance and Insurance of the University of Economics.

 Local Councilor

-Since 2002 he obtained the mandate of a local councilor in Zabrze.
-In 2002 and 2010 he was a local councilor belonging to Civic Platform.
-In 2006 he held the same function belonging to local committee.
-In 2002-2005 he was a vice leader of Gliwce City Council.
-In 2014 Budka was a candidate for the presidential election of Gliwice.
+In 2002 he obtained the mandate of a local councilor in Zabrze.
+In both 2002 and 2010 he was a local councilor belonging to Civic Platform.
+In 2006 he held the same function again as a member of the local committee.
+In 2002-2005 he was a vice leader of Gliwice City Council.
+In 2014, Budka was a candidate for the presidential election of Gliwice.
 He took third place (6192 votes).

-Parliamentarian
+Polish Parliament

-In 2011 Borys Budka obtained a parliamentary mandate (Civic Platform) in Gliwice constituency.
+In 2011, Borys Budka obtained a parliamentary mandate (Civic Platform) in Gliwice constituency.
 He got 10 260 votes.
-30 April 2015 Prime Minister Ewa Kopacz announced his candidacy as Minister of Justice.
+On 30 April 2015, Prime Minister Ewa Kopacz announced his candidacy as Minister of Justice.
 He held this position on 4 May 2015.
 In parliament of the 8th term of office, he became a member of the Justice and Human Rights Committee and the Legislative Committee, and also became the co-leader of the Special Committee for Changes in Codifications.
 He was also appointed by the parliament to the National Council of the Judiciary.
-On 26 February 2016, Borys Budka held a position of co-leader of Civic Platform's parliamentary club.
+On 26 February 2016, Budka held the position of co-leader of Civic Platform's parliamentary club.
 On 12 November 2019, he became the new leader of the Civic Coalition parliamentary club.
-On 3 January 2020 he announced his start in the election as leader of the Civic Platform.
+On 3 January 2020, he announced his start in the election as leader of the Civic Platform.
 On 25 January 2020, he was elected chairman of the Civic Platform, defeating Tomasz Siemoniak, Bogdan Zdrojewski and Bartłomiej Sienkiewicz in the first round of elections.
 He officially took the office on 29 January 2020, when the official election results were announced.
 He replaced the current party leader Grzegorz Schetyna.
-In 2020 he officially supports Małgorzata Kidawa-Błońska in the presidential election.
+In 2020, he officially supported Małgorzata Kidawa-Błońska in the presidential election.